Ali-Elshorpagi/Student-Department-System/README.md

 ## Contributing:
 - Fork the repository
-- Create a new branch for your feature: `git checkout -b feature/your-feature-name`
+- Create a new branch for your feature: `git checkout -b feature/feature-name`
-- Commit your feature: `git commit -m "Add feature"`
+- Commit your feature: `git commit -m "Add feature-name"`
-- Push to your branch: `git push origin feature/your-feature-name`
+- Push to your branch: `git push origin feature/feature-name`
 - Create a pull request

 ## Screenshots: